 by Niklas Göransson

-Resounding from the vaults of the outrageously underrated comes the plodding melancholy of Norwegian black metal veterans Forgotten Woods.
-Bass player and lyricist R shares his thoughts and memories from twenty-six years of disinterested obscurity.
+Resounding from the vaults of the outrageously underrated comes the plodding melancholy of Norway’s Forgotten Woods.
+Bass player and lyricist R shares his thoughts and memories from twenty-six years of disinterested black metal obscurity.

-While already listening to the music, R and his circle of recluses found their way into the underground black metal scene as a result of FORGOTTEN WOODS guitar player Olav being acquainted with the ENSLAVED members.
+After first discovering black metal on their own, the FORGOTTEN WOODS members found their way into the underground scene as a result of guitar player Olav being acquainted with the ENSLAVED members.

-– I remember going to Ivar’s house, for some goddamn reason, and that very day he’d received a tape from Aarseth (MAYHEM) containing an instrumental rough mix of “De Mysteriis dom Sathanas”.
-So I was probably one of the first people to hear that album, albeit in unfinished form.
+– I remember going to Ivar’s house, for some goddamn reason, and that very day he’d received a tape from Euronymous containing an instrumental rough mix of “De Mysteriis Dom Sathanas”.
+So, I was probably one of the first people to hear that album, albeit in unfinished form.
 Still smashing.